IPad Mini 3: Software

-The iPad Mini 3 includes a version of Apple Pay with the built-in NFC functionality removed.

 Siri, an intelligent personal assistant and knowledge navigator, is integrated into the device and it can be activated hands-free.
 The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Web services.
 Apple claims that the software adapts to the user's individual preferences over time and personalizes results.
 Additionally, Siri can identify songs by using Shazam to listen to any song playing nearby.
 Siri then stores a list of any songs it has managed to identify on iTunes.

 Facebook and Twitter come integrated through Apple's native apps.
 Facebook features can be directly accessed from within native apps such as Calendar which can sync Facebook events, or use Facebook's like button from within the Apple App Store.
 The iPad Mini 3 also got iOS 9-12.
 The iPad Mini 3 did not get iPadOS 13.